-This poem of Emily Dickinson’s, I Gave Myself To Him, follows suit with the rest of her poems.
-It opens with a shocking line and continues in a cynical tone, leaving the readers unsure of whether the speaker is skeptical, realistic, or sincere.
-Somehow, I Gave Myself To Him seems to be a balance of all three.
+The poem opens with a shocking line and continues in a cynical tone, leaving the readers unsure of whether the speaker is skeptical, realistic, or sincere.
+Somehow, I Gave Myself To Him, like some of Dickinson’s other poems, seems to be a balance of all three.
 This is not a typical love poem.
 Dickinson ensures that all readers will know that this is not a typical sentimental poem by using a variety of financial terms.
 Usually, when speaking of true love, one would not do so by using financial language.
 Yet, somehow, Dickinson is able to portray her feelings through the use of these words.
 By the end of the poem, the reader realizes that the author could be skeptical about the idea of true love, or she could believe in it.
 The tone and the specific words used in this poem leaves room for various interpretations.

 I Gave Myself To Him Analysis